Andrew Theodore Ayres

 Andrew's work is the translation.

-I work at the intersection of Indigenous economic development, emerging technology, and long-horizon capital.
+I work at the intersection of emerging technology, institutional capital, and regenerative design — with a particular focus on the lower middle market and Indigenous economic development.
 Based in Canada.
 Operating across North America.

 Do Well.
 Do Good.

 "Healthy systems regenerate.
 They return more than they take.
-That principle — learned from ecology, confirmed through years inside Indigenous governance and economic development — is the operating logic behind everything I build."
+That principle — learned from ecology, confirmed across every business and partnership I've built — is the operating logic behind everything I do."

-I am trained as an ecologist and I think like one.
-I see economic systems the same way I see natural ones: they either regenerate or they deplete.
-The structures that create durable value are the ones designed — from the beginning — to replenish what they draw from.
+I think like an ecologist.
+Businesses are natural systems — they either regenerate or they deplete.
+The structures that create durable value are the ones designed from the beginning to replenish what they draw from.
+That lens shapes how I build companies, design technology, and structure partnerships.

-I operate as an advisor, strategist, and builder at the intersection of regenerative thinking and practical entrepreneurship.
-My belief is that entrepreneurship — structured correctly — is the most powerful vehicle available for creating positive change at scale.
-It generates the prosperity that eventually funds stewardship.
-It creates the ownership that compounds across generations.
-And when builders work together — circles overlapping, capabilities combining — it creates opportunities that neither could reach alone.
+I advise, build, and structure deals at the intersection of regenerative design and practical entrepreneurship.
+Structured correctly, this is the most powerful vehicle for positive change at scale.
+It generates the prosperity that funds stewardship– ownership that compounds across generations.
+When builders combine capabilities, they unlock opportunities for themselves and their communities that couldn't be achieved working alone.

 I am building.
 And I love to work with builders.